Nickey Browning

-Nickey Reed Browning (born July 19, 1951) is a former Republican member of the Mississippi Senate, having represented the 3rd District in northeastern Mississippi from 1996 to 2020.
+Nickey Reed Browning (July 19, 1951 – October 29, 2024) was an American politician who was a Republican member of the Mississippi Senate, having represented the 3rd District in northeastern Mississippi from 1996 to 2020.

 Early life and education

-Browning was born on July 19, 1951 in Ponotoc, Mississippi.
+Browning was born in Ponotoc, Mississippi, on July 19, 1951.
 He attended Northeast Mississippi Community College and graduated from Mississippi State University.

 Political career

 On March 27, 2013, Browning switched from the Democratic Party to the Republican Party.
 He did not file for re-election in 2020.

-Personal life
+Personal life and death

-Browning is a member of the Lions Club.
-He is a Methodist.
+Browning was a member of the Lions Club.
+He was a Methodist.

-He resides in Ecru in Pontotoc County, near Tupelo, Mississippi.
+Browning resided in Ecru in Pontotoc County, near Tupelo, Mississippi.
+He died on October 29, 2024, at the age of 73.